-Primary-loop PV input (INPUT1) is a universal input, which can receive signals from thermocouple, RTD, or DC voltage signals.
+PV input of the primary-loop (INPUT1) is a universal input, which can receive signals from thermocouple, RTD, or DC voltage signals.
 The controller is capable of biasing, square root extraction, first-order lag computation (filtering), ten-segment linearizer approximation, and ten-segment linearizer biasing on input signals.